dmauser/PrivateLink/DNS-Integration-P2S/readme.md

 **Validation**

-Same validation can be done using solution one by using **Resolve-DnsName -Name *["Blob storage account FQDN name"] -DnsOnly**
+Same validation can be done using solution one by using:

+**Resolve-DnsName -Name *["Blob storage account FQDN name"]* -DnsOnly**

 ### Dump NRPT configuration

-In case you want to see NRTP VPN client setting, run Powershell command **Get-DnsClientNrptPolicy | Format-Table NameSpace, NameServers -AutoSize**
+In case you want to see NRTP VPN client setting, run Powershell command:

+**Get-DnsClientNrptPolicy | Format-Table NameSpace, NameServers -AutoSize**

 ![Name Resolution Policy Table - NRPT](./dump-nrpt.png)